ItWasAlienz/loki/README.md

 With these features in place, the app facilitates usage from practice, to song-structuring, all the way to stage performance.

 ### Installation instructions:
-1) from within maiden/matron type:
+1) from within maiden/matron's REPL type:

         ;install https://github.com/ItWasAlienz/loki
-2) loki comes with audio files which you'll need to move to your norns's 'audio' folder. after completing the previously mentioned `install` directive(watch the 'matron' terminal readout for when it says 'installed "loki"!'), you can then move these files to the appropriate 'audio' folder by typing the following into maiden/matron:
+2) loki comes with audio files which you'll need to move to your norns's 'audio' folder. after completing the previously mentioned `install` directive(watch the 'matron' terminal readout for when it says 'installed "loki"!'), you can then move these files to the appropriate 'audio' folder by typing the following into maiden/matron's REPL:

         os.execute('mv '.._path.code.."loki/lokiaud ".._path.audio)